jinhoishere/autoencoder/README.md

 5. Install dependencies
     - `pip install -r requirements.txt`

-## What code to run
+## How to get result from the code
 This is the instruction what code to run to get the answers for questions in [PDF file](Assignment3_Description.pdf).
 If the Python virtual environment and the dependencies are installed succesfully, this instruction will give the result as supposed.

 - Question 1
-    - `simpleAutoencoder.py` and `Q1.py` are the corresponding files for the answers.
+    - [`simpleAutoencoder.py`](./scripts/simpleAutoencoder.py) and [`Q1.py`](./scripts/Q1.py) are the corresponding files for the answers.
     - For the 2-D plot, refer to the lines 32 and 33 in `Q1.py`.
+Once following the instruction from those lines, run `Q1.py`.
-    - For the 3-D plot, refer to the lines 106 and 107 in `Q1.py`. <br />
+    - For the 3-D plot, refer to the lines 106 and 107 in `Q1.py`.
+Once following the instruction from those lines, run `Q1.py`.
     - Example output (2-D plots):
         ![question1-result(2-D)](./results_images/Q1_2-D_scattor_plots.png)
     - Example output (3-D plots):